 If you suffer from problems like diabetes mellitus, hypertension, rheumatoid arthritis, you must talk to your ayurvedic doctor giving him or her the full details like for how many years you are dealing with it, what medicines you are prescribed, and so on.

 Your doctor would write some supplements for you that probably wouldn’t react with the western medicines you currently take, but for the sake of your own safety you will be advised to visit him after every one or two or three weeks, taking note of your bodily changes.

 As far as the allopathic practitioner is concerned he probably wouldn’t suggest you going with both kinds of treatments.
 In most cases, the ayurvedic and allopathic medicines don’t cause any sort of reaction together, thereby releasing positive effects even if you take both.

 For instance, even if you suffer from diabetes, you are free to take other herbal supplements as well that do contain ingredients like bitter gourd, turmeric, aloe vera, cinnamon, etc. The ingredients contained in the supplements naturally balance the blood sugar levels and you can take your medicines accordingly, since you ought to check your blood quite regularly to stay tuned and healthy.

 Ayurveda never confirms anything.
 It always says it may provide relief from so and so disorders.
 Since allopathy is based on factual information and hard core evidences, it claims to reduce whatever symptoms a person faces.
-Since a person may have any of the body’s ‘doshas’ or combination of two or more doshas the ayurvedic medicines are prescribed accordingly.
+A person have any of the body’s ‘doshas’ or combination of two or more doshas and the ayurvedic medicines are prescribed accordingly.
 It is more based on research because a supplement being well suited to one person may or may not be suitable to another.
 That’s all!